apache/fluo-muchos/conf/templates/README.md

 automatically by simply adding them to the **ec2** section of *muchos.props* and to your templates

-#### Device Mounts: *.devices*
+#### Device Mounts: *devices* file

-The *.devices* file contains the user-defined mapping of storage devices and mount points for all data (i.e., non-root) volumes in your cluster.
+The *devices* file contains the user-defined mapping of storage devices and mount points for all data (i.e., non-root) volumes in your cluster.

-Two (and only two) device mappings should exist within *.devices*:
+Two (and only two) device mappings should exist within *devices*:
 * One map to represent your **worker** device mounts, and
 * One map to represent the device mounts on all other hosts, i.e., the **default** map

-For example, the *.devices* file below specifies 4 mount points for all `worker` instance types, and specifies 1 mount point for all other hosts via the `default` map.
+For example, the *devices* file below specifies 4 mount points for all `worker` instance types, and specifies 1 mount point for all other hosts via the `default` map.
 ```